 Algiers is a mix between the past and the modern.
-From the first people being settled here over a 1000 years ago, it has now grown into a large city with a metropolitan population of more than 3,5 million.
-Algiers is also home to only the second metro system in the whole of Africa (the first one is in Cario, Egypt) which makes it easy and comfortable way to travel around Algiers.
+From the first people being settled here over 1000 years ago, it has now grown into a large city with a metropolitan population of more than 3,5 million.
+Algiers is also home to only the second metro system in the whole of Africa (the first one is in Cario, Egypt), which makes it a smooth and comfortable way to travel around Algiers.

 There´s currently A LOT of construction being carried out around Algiers by Chinese workers, so don’t be surprised if you see a lot of Chinese around the city.
 A brand new International Airport Terminal, One of the world´s biggest mosque ( With the world´s tallest minaret 265m-high(874 feet) as well as a 20,000 square metres prayer hall capable of accommodating up to 120,000 worshippers, and a one-million book library).

-A huge extension to the metro (will connect the airport to the city centre) is only one of few things that currently being built in Algiers by Chinese workers.
+A vast extension to the metro (will connect the airport to the city centre) is only one of the few things that currently being built in Algiers by Chinese workers.

 Here´s The Top 10 Thing´s You Shouldn’t Miss When You are In Algiers.

 I’m, not a fan of hiring guides, but ill highly recommend here, not only not to get lost, but to tell you the history.
 He will also know which buildings are worth a visit and where you can get the best view over Algiers.
 The Casbah was added to the Unesco World Heritage List in 1992.

 You can spend a full day exploring and getting lost in the back streets here.